Senior Recruitment Consultant - Wilmslow, UK

 Leap29 are a highly respected recruiter within the legal market and we have established key relationships with a number of top level clients that have current vacancies so you will be able to hit the ground running when you get started at Leap29.

-Like every recruitment company you will be required to achieve KPI’s and targets – however what makes our targets different is that that are very achievable!
+Like every recruitment company you will be required to achieve KPI’s and targets – however what makes our targets different is that they are very achievable!

 By hitting your sales goals, you will be well rewarded with an excellent commission structure which will compensate you highly for success on top of a basic salary for £22,000+ depending on experience.